Printed on April 20, 2018, 6:44 pm

 - Property leased to the institution, if the lessor has prohibited the possession of firearms on the premises.

 - In any motor vehicle that is owned, operated, or controlled by a TBR institution and that is provided to an employee for use during the course of employment.
-The Chancellor may grant an exception to this prohibition to Presidents and Directors who are provided a TBR vehicle under the terms of their employment agreement.
+The Chancellor may grant an exception to this prohibition to Presidents who are provided a TBR vehicle under the terms of their employment agreement.

 - The employee shall not possess a handgun: